-August might feel a long way away, but the Edinburgh Festival Fringe is well and truly in motion with programme launches galore.
-We thought we'd share our pick of the shows featuring artists who have participated in our development programmes:
+As the Edinburgh Festival Fringe draws ever closer, we thought we'd share our pick of the shows featuring artists who have participated in our development programmes:

 Hanna Tuulikki was the first recipient of Magnetic North’s Artist Attachment award.
 She used the time and money to research a cross-artform project investigating the mimesis of deer in dance across different cultures.
 The resulting audio visual installation and visual score print works will be premiered as part of the Edinburgh Art Festival.